|Body Type||:||Solid Body Stereo|

 |Lens Type||:||2 x Meniscus|

 |Size (w x h x d)||:||167 x 90 x 110 mm|

 - Produced after the main Art Deco period.

 - Chrome lens and viewfinder bezels.

 The camera has two fixed focus meniscus lenses with a single shutter speed.
 It has a single-blade spring powered guillotine shutter which lets light into the two stereo compartments simultaneously.The shutter must be primed by sliding a lever on the face of the camera.
+The shutter is released using a plunger on the side of the camera.
 It has a binocular viewfinder to help compose your stereo images (see below).
 Film advance is by knob and controlled by viewing though the red window on the rear of the camera.